hugsy/gef/docs/commands/dereference.md

 The `dereference` command (also aliased `telescope` for PEDA former users) aims to simplify the dereferencing of an address in GDB to determine the content it actually points to.

-It is a useful convienence function to spare to process of manually tracking values with successive `x/x` in GDB.
+It is a useful convenience function to spare to process of manually tracking values with successive `x/x` in GDB.

 `dereference` takes three optional arguments, a start address (or symbol or register, etc) to